Geographic Information Systems

 (e.g. leak from a water tanker near a pipeline)

 Minor leaks: Yes

-Leaks from any sources will be identified as the leaks, will require additional information to minimize the false alarms.
+Leaks from any sources will be identified.
+However, they will require additional information to minimize false positives.

 24/7 Monitoring — Scanning and analysis is unaffected by cloud cover, traffic, noise, or time.

 Clear Visualisation — Interactive dashboards visualize leakage hotspots and identify sites of concern.